 Keynote presentation templates save time.
 They give you a quick start on creating a killer presentation by giving you layouts, elements, and ideas to use quickly.

 We'll look at two options for choosing the best Keynote presentation templates.
-You'll see top slide designs from Envato Elements (an all-you-can-download Keynote presentation service) and GraphicRiver (pay as you go templates.)
+You'll see top slide designs from Envato Elements (an all-you-can-download Keynote presentation service.)
+Then, you'll also see the top Keynote presentations from GraphicRiver (pay as you go templates.)

 But no matter which service you choose, you'll see how easy it can be to customize a presentation.
 Let's dive in.

-How to Make a Keynote Presentation With Templates
+How to Quickly Make a Keynote Presentation With Templates (From Envato Elements)

-In this section of the tutorial, we're going to feature a Keynote template that you can download from Envato Elements, a service that many creatives are using for their work in 2019.
+In this section of the tutorial, we're going to feature a Keynote template that you can download from Envato Elements.
+Elements is a service that many creatives use to learn how to make a professional Keynote presentation.
+By starting with Keynote templates, you've got the shortcut to success.

 Elements is an all-you-can-download approach to creative work.
 One subscription unlocks stock photos, graphics, icons, and more.
 And best of all, it's got over 3,000 Keynote presentation templates that save you hours of design work.

-Even if this specific template isn't your style, this walkthrough highlights how easy it can be to work with a template when you design your Keynote presentation.
+Even if this specific template isn't your style, this walkthrough highlights how easy creating a Keynote is.
+You'll learn how to make a good Keynote presentation, even if you've never used the app.

 1. Choose a Template

-When you're searching the Elements library, don't be afraid to search for keywords that match your project.
+Start searching Elements for the keywords that match your Keynote presentation idea.
 With such a deep library, you can search for specific terms that match your presentation.

 For several of my favorite Keynote templates, check out the round-up below:

 Once you find your template, download it and open it up in Keynote.
-You'll find hundreds of presentation Keynote designs that already have solved much of the design work for you.
+You'll find hundreds of presentation Keynote designs with the design work complete.

 2. Edit Slide Masters as Needed

-The slide master controls multiple slides simultaneously.
+The slide master controls many slides simultaneously.
 Editing the slide master will adjust multiple slides at the same time.

 You'll want to edit a slide master to add "common elements" that'll be featured on multiple slides.
 For example, adding a logo to the slide master will add that logo in the same spot on each slide that uses the master.